Commas in English

 The main use for commas in English is to keep your sentences clear.
 Too many commas may be distracting, too few may make the text difficult to read and understand.
 Always check your texts for readability.
 This requires some practice, however, as first you must know which commas are necessary and which are optional.
 Click on the tabs below to learn about the different uses of commas in English.

-Use a comma to separate two main clauses that are connencted with and, so, for, nor, or, yet, or but.
+Use a comma to separate two coordinating clauses that are connected by a coordinating conjunction: and, but, for, nor, or, so, or yet.

 - We ran out of fuel, and the nearest petrol station was 5 miles away.

 - I was standing on a crowded tram, yet I felt all alone.